RyotaSa/Seattle-Airbnb-Datasets/README.md

 ### Screenshot:

-Percentage of missing values in categorical data
+Percentage of null data in categorical variables
 ![screenshot1](https://user-images.githubusercontent.com/26545820/74226146-60a4b580-4cff-11ea-90d2-e3a7cdfd1d3e.png)

 The top 100 words in description column